juanbruzzone/arcade/README.md

 - We also ran into electrical interference from the motors, which affected the LCD display and hall effect sensor when everything was connected to one circuit.
 - To solve this, we separated the electronics into two circuits while keeping them connected to the same timing system.
 - The final version was also simplified from the original concept.
 We moved from five vertical belts to three and used flatter egg and basket designs to reduce physical interference and improve consistency.
+- Below are images of the build along the way.
+Most of the components are in place already, but this was before precision alignment and fine tuning.

 <p align="center">
   <img src="images/Prototype1.jpeg" width="47%">